lizardsystem/lizard-security/lizard_security/object_filtering.rst

 Basic filtering through the custom model manager
 ------------------------------------------------

-If we attach one of the content objects to a data set, we get only three objects back as we don't have a request which could indirectly give us access to that data set.
+If we attach one of the content objects to a data set, we get all four objects back as we don't have a request which could indirectly give us access to that data set to dump and load data from command line.

     >>> from lizard_security.models import DataSet
     >>> dataset1 = DataSet(name='dataset1')